 IV.
 WHAT CAN BE DONE IF THE PENSION IS NOT EXEMPT

-If the pension is not exempt under either state or federal law, and is not an ERISA pension, the debtor has a couple of options available although somewhat extreme.
-The debtor could:
+If the pension is not exempt under either state or federal law, the debtor has a couple of options available although they are somewhat extreme.
+The debtor can do the following: